signum-network/CIPs/SIP/sip-40.md

 ### Set not for sale
 Setting the NFT not for sale anymore.
-A cancel of an aucton is only possible when no current bid exists.
+A cancel of an auction is only possible when no current bid exists.
 A message to trackSetNotForSale account will be send.

     public void setNotForSale(){